Transforming the UK's clinical trial landscape

 We've developed a draft set of questions and supporting guidance jointly with the Medicines and Healthcare products Regulatory Agency (MHRA) for researchers to consider when they design clinical trials and clinical investigations.
 The answers to these questions will form the basis of an Inclusion and Diversity Plan.

-This will help ensure clinical research is designed to include people who could be impacted by the findings, and that people underserved by research are not overlooked.
+This will help make sure clinical research is designed to include people who could be impacted by the findings, and that people underserved by research are not overlooked.

-Following an informal consultation on the draft questions and supporting guidance in 2024, we are undertaking a pilot in which sponsors and researchers will be invited to submit a plan as part of their IRAS application.
-If you are planning to submit an application for a clinical trial or clinical investigation in 2025 and would be interested in taking part, please get in contact.
+Following an informal consultation on the draft questions and supporting guidance in 2024, we're now running a pilot in which sponsors and researchers are invited to submit a plan as part of their IRAS application.

 Public involvement